TeamRegio/EpiRegioDB/docs/UseCases.rst

 Interactive tables
 =================

 All result tables possess additional functionalities like the possibility to filter for certain values or to sort the table by a selected column.
 Moreover, there are several links included.
-Each *Gene ID* in the tables is a link that gets you to the entry of this gene from the `Ensembl genome browser <https://www.ensembl.org/index.html>`_.
+Each *Gene ID* in the tables is a link that gets you to the entry of this gene from the `Ensembl genome browser <https://www.ensembl.org/index.html>`_ from the Ensembl release 91.
+The original annotation that the model was trained on is `GENCODE V27 <https://www.gencodegenes.org/human/release_27.html>`_.
 The entries in *Gene symbol* creates a new table with all the REMs that are associated to the clicked gene.
 Further, you can click on the chromosome value in a row to view the REM's region inside of the `UCSC Genome Browser <https://genome.ucsc.edu/>`_.
 The values in the column *Cluster of REMs (CREM) ID* redirect you to a new table with all the REM contained in this cluster.
 In addition, the button 'Functional enrichment analysis' runs an analysis on all the genes currently in the table with `g:Profiler <https://biit.cs.ut.ee/gprofiler/gost>`_ on default settings.

 Available cell and tissue types